 The cost of each kitten is dependent on color, lineage, and conformation standards.
 Cats that display show quality traits will run a little higher.
 We prefer to sell only kittens as pets, but we will consider selling quality kittens to a breeder if we agree with their breeding program.
 Such a breeding program must include their cats being family members.
-Otherwise, our kittens will be spayed or neutered before going home with the owner.
+Otherwise, our kittens will be spayed or neutered before going home to their new family.
 Learn more about getting a kitten from us on our Tiny Lions Kittens page.
 You’ll see everything you get with your kitten.

 If you wish to get on a waiting list, you will have to fill out a questionnaire.
 Very few breeders require this, but we are concerned about where our kittens go after they leave us.
-Napoleons are very resilient and adaptable cats, and having other pets in the house will not prohibit you from getting a kitten from us.
-The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a Napoleon into your home.
+Minuets are very resilient and adaptable cats, and having other pets in the house will not prohibit you from getting a kitten from us.
+The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a Minuet into your home.
 We can review your answers and give advice on how to incorporate your new kitten into your family.
-You can also find helpful suggestions on our Advice page in the menu.
+You can also find helpful suggestions on our Advice page in the above menu.

 If you have any questions, please don’t hesitate to contact us at:

 Or email us at: firstname.lastname@example.org

 *If a kitten you have picked and placed a deposit on doesn’t thrive to be sent home, you will be given the option of having your deposit refunded or chose another kitten from an available litter.
-If there is no litter available at this time and you choose to wait for one, you will be placed at the top of the waiting list.
+If there is no litter available at this time and you choose to wait for one, you will be given first choice in the next available litter.

-Conversely, there are also good breeders trying to support the standards of Napoleons.
+Conversely, there are good breeders trying to support the standards of Minuets.
 Do your research.
 Contact TICA and CFF for advice and direction.
 When you find a breeder, speak to them.
 If they don’t answer your questions, be wary of them.
 Many of the so-